 III

 The third letter introduces an American correspondent, Sharpless Dodson Green (b.
 1885), a high-school teacher based in Trenton, New Jersey, who had written to Conrad pleading for a letter that would offer his pupils helpful life-guidance.
-In reality, Green was an obsessive autograph hunter and book collector, who achieved his ends by clever, if rather cynical, flattery: he sent the identical letter to eminent writers, musicians, artists and scientists, concocting the same touching story in each of them – that eight of his pupils were such admirers of the addressee that they had requested their teacher to contact their hero for life-guidance.
+In reality, Green was an obsessive autograph hunter and book collector, who achieved his ends by clever, if rather cynical, flattery: he sent the identical letter to eminent writers, musicians, artists, and scientists, concocting the same touching story in each of them – that eight of his pupils were such admirers of the addressee that they had requested their teacher to contact their hero for life-guidance.
 Who could resist such a flattering appeal on behalf of youthful admirers?
-During the period 1923–24, Green sent out numerous requests to such correspondents as Conrad Aitken, Carl Sandberg, H. L. Mencken, Somerset Maugham, A. A. Milne and D. H. Lawrence and duly received autographed letters, some of them with long and effusive responses, as in the case of Lawrence’s three-page address to “My dear Eight [students].”
+During the period 1923–24, Green sent out numerous requests to such correspondents as Conrad Aitken, Carl Sandburg, H. L. Mencken, Somerset Maugham, A. A. Milne, and D. H. Lawrence and duly received autographed letters, some of them with long and effusive responses, as in the case of Lawrence’s three-page address to “My dear Eight [students].”
 By contrast, Conrad’s answer is characteristically brief and understated:

 To Sharpless Dodson Green